 GHG Compliance Team

 We have established a GHG Compliance Team that gathers information, develops plans to monitor our emissions and manages our reporting requirements.
 The work of this team led to the development of an air module in our Asset and Compliance Tracking System (ACTS), which is the data-gathering and report-generating platform for GHG emissions that supports our evolving air quality program.
+On a daily basis, operation data is pushed from the field, from various operational databases, to ACTs, which is configured to calculation emissions.
+As an oil and gas producer, Cabot is subject to the annual reporting of GHG emissions under 40 CFR Part 98, Subpart W, which mandates source-specific calculation methodologies and emission factors.
+Cabot is also subject to various operating practices under 40 CFR Part 60, Subpart OOOOa.
+As required, Cabot monitors and quantifies emissions under the mandates of these two regulations, along with other state rules.
+The guide posts for Cabot’s emission inventory are:

 The GHG Compliance Team develops training materials around new or revised regulations and other environmental compliance topics and presents the information to employees in formal training sessions.
 The training is rolled out to superintendents, operators, foremen and other key personnel to communicate new information and expectations so policy and procedure changes are implemented consistently across regions and in full compliance with the reporting requirements of the law.